otto-de/api-guidelines/api-guidelines/async/format/test-extension/rules/may-use-test-extension.md

 ---
-type: MAY
 id: R200021
 ---

-# use test extension
+# MAY use test extension

 API providers may use the OTTO-specific test extension described within this rule to communicate that an event is a result of a test in a **non-live** environment.
 This enables testing certain use cases together with multiple teams while simultaneously enabling all teams to identify and ignore hindering test events.